cerner/eslint-config-terra/CONTRIBUTING.md

 * Check that the issue has not already been fixed in the `master` branch.
 * Open an issue with a descriptive title and a summary.
 * Please be as clear and explicit as you can in your description of the problem.
-* Please state the version of Operating System, Browser, and terra-toolkit you are using in the description.
+* Please state the version of Operating System, Browser, and eslint-config-terra you are using in the description.
 * Include any relevant code in the issue summary.

 ## Pull Requests